Air temperature anomalies for Croatia in January 2015

-The analysis of air temperature anomalies for October 2013 reveals that in whole Croatia the average monthly air temperatures were above the multi-annual average (1961-1990).
-Corresponding air temperature anomalies were within the range from 0.6°C to 3.0°C.
+The analysis of air temperature anomalies for January 2014 reveals that the average monthly air temperatures were above the multi-annual average (1961-1990).
+Corresponding air temperature anomalies were within the range from 0.9°C to 4.5°C.

-According to percentile ranks and classification ratings, thermal conditions in Croatia for October 2013 have been classified by following categories normal (some areas in the Northern Adriatic and an area in the hinterland of the Middle Adriatic), very warm (Northwestern Croatia as well as parts of Central and Eastern Croatia) and warm (the remaining part of Croatia).
+According to percentile ranks and classification ratings, thermal conditions in Croatia for January 2015 have been described by following categories: normal (Zavižan as well as part of the Middle and Southern Adriatic), warm (part of the Northern, Middle and Southern Adriatic) and very warm (the remaining part of Croatia).

-An analysis of the precipitation amounts for October 2013 expressed as percentages (%) of 1961-1990 average, shows that these precipitation amounts at almost equal number of stations were above and below the mentioned average.
-A comparison with the multi-annual average reveals that corresponding precipitation amounts for October 2013 were within the range from 32% to 189% of the mentioned average for this month.
+An analysis of precipitation amounts for January 2015 given in percentages (%) of 1961-1990 average, shows that these precipitation amounts were on a larger number of studied stations above the average.
+In addition to the cited, the monthly precipitation amount for January 2015 for main meteorological station Šibenik (Middle Adriatic) was on par with the mentioned average.
+A comparison with the multi-annual average reveals that corresponding precipitation amounts for January 2015 were within the range from 55% to 206% of mentioned average for this month.

 According to percentile ranks and classification ratings, precipitation amounts for January 2015 have been described by following categories: normal (wider area of the city of Zagreb, part of the Northern Adriatic as well as Middle and Southern Adriatic), wet (Eastern Croatia and part of Northern and Central Croatia), very wet (an area in Northeastern Croatia) and dry (part of the Northern Adriatic).